Michael Haykin

 Michael A. G. Haykin FRHistS is the Professor of Church History and Biblical Spirituality and Director of The Andrew Fuller Center for Baptist Studies at the Southern Baptist Theological Seminary.

 He is the general editor of The Complete Works of Andrew Fuller, a project that publishes "a modern critical edition of the entire corpus of Andrew Fuller's published and unpublished works."
 Though Haykin was trained as a Patristic scholar, he also developed himself in the area of 18th-century British evangelicalism, particularly the English Particular Baptist history and spirituality.

 Haykin is a prolific writer having authored numerous books, over 250 articles and over 150 book reviews.
 He is also an accomplished editor with numerous editorial credits.

 In 2018 Haykin was elected as a Fellow of the Royal Historical Society in recognition of his contributions to historical scholarship.
+In 2023, he was appointed Senior Research Fellow at the Reformed House of Studies at his alma mater, Wycliffe College, University of Toronto.

 Early life

 Haykin was born in England of Irish and Kurdish parents.
 He grew up in Birmingham, England and Coventry, England, before moving to Canada with his family when he was twelve.

 Haykin was converted to Christ in 1974.
 He attended Wycliffe College at the University of Toronto from 1974 to 1982, earning a doctorate in patristics, supervised by John P. Egan, S.J.